amazing-jay/active_webhook/README.md

 # This is just an example, you can define any topic keys that you want to define
 class CreateActiveWebhookTopics < ActiveRecord::Migration[4.2]
   def change
+    # If you do omit a value for`version` when creating a Topic, ActiveWebhook will autoincrement one for you.
     ActiveWebhook::Topic.create(key: "user/created")
   end
 end